despark/igni-core/docs/index.md

   ```

 ## Brute force protection
-If someone tries to login with a certain email and makes 5 wrong attempts, this email will be blocked for 15 minutes.
+If someone unsuccessfully tries to login with a certain email 5 times in a row, this account will be blocked for 15 minutes.